ElSicarius/streamFinder/README.md

 Use this tool at your own risks, i'm not responsible if you contribute to the fall of streaming platforms.

+# Web results

+To each search made through the tool, an unique ID is associated.
+Use this ID to go back to the results at any time !

+How to use this id ?
+-> /iframes?id=<id>
+-> /results?id=<id>

 # sources selector

 ## Options available